mbrugman67/BusPirate-docs-hugo/content/docs/command-reference.md

 - ```eeprom write -d <device> -f <file>``` - write EEPROM from file `<file>`
 - ```eeprom write -d <device> -f <file> -v``` - write EEPROM from file `<file>`, verify the write operation

+{{% alert context="danger" %}}
+If the **file is bigger than the EEPROM**, only the first bytes of the file will be written to the EEPROM.
+The rest of the file will be ignored.

+If the **file is smaller than the EEPROM**, the full file will be written to the EEPROM, and the rest of the EEPROM will be left unchanged.
+The eeprom command will read the target page from the EEPROM, write the new data to the page, and then write the full page back to the EEPROM.
+This is done to avoid writing partial pages, which some devices cannot handle.
+{{% /alert %}}

 #### 1-Wire EEPROM verify against file
 {{< term  >}}
 <span style="color:rgb(150,203,89)">1WIRE></span>&nbsp;eeprom&nbsp;verify&nbsp;-d&nbsp;ds2431&nbsp;-f&nbsp;eeprom.bin